boazsegev/facil.io/README.md

 To start a new project using the `facil.io` framework, run the following command in the terminal (change `appname` to whatever you want):

-     $ bash <(curl -s https://raw.githubusercontent.com/boazsegev/facil.io/stable/scripts/new) appname
+     $ bash <(curl -s https://raw.githubusercontent.com/boazsegev/facil.io/master/scripts/new/app) appname

-You can [review the script here](scripts/new).
+You can [review the script here](scripts/new/app).
 In short, it will create a new folder, download a copy of the stable branch, add some demo boiler plate code and run `make clean` (which is required to build the `tmp` folder structure).

 Next, edit the `makefile` to remove any generic features you don't need, such as the `DUMP_LIB` feature, the `DEBUG` flag or the `DISAMS` disassembler and start development.

 Credit to @benjcal for suggesting the script.

 **Notice: The *master* branch is the development branch.
-Please select the *stable* branch for the latest release or select a release version.**
+Please select the latest release tag for the latest stable release version.**

 ### Adding facil.io to an existing project